 Executives are demanding more: better financial acumen, data-driven strategies, and instant answers to complex questions about talent.

-At the same time, uncertainty and ambiguity at the macroeconomic level (as described in this earlier post on our blog) can create ever-shifting business priorities, which in turn creates even more ambiguity around talent priorities.
+At the same time, uncertainty and ambiguity at the macroeconomic level can create ever-shifting business priorities, which in turn creates even more ambiguity around talent priorities.

 Indeed, “the times they are a-changin’..”